jax-ml/jax/docs/501/export.md

           arg: f32[?, ?]) -> (stablehlo.token, ...)
 ```

-Prior to calling convention version 9 the calling convention for effects was
+Prior to calling convention version 9, the calling convention for effects was
-different: the `main` function does not take or return a token.
+different: the `main` function did not take or return a token.
 Instead
-the function creates dummy tokens of type `i1[0]` and passes them to the
+the function created dummy tokens of type `i1[0]` and passed them to
-`_wrapped_jax_export_main`.
-The `_wrapped_jax_export_main`
+`_wrapped_jax_export_main`, which took dummy tokens of type `i1[0]` and
-takes dummy tokens of type `i1[0]` and will create internally real
+created real tokens internally to pass to the inner functions.
+The inner
-tokens to pass to the inner functions.
-The inner functions use real
+functions use real tokens (both before and after calling convention
-tokens (both before and after calling convention version 9)
+version 9).

 Also starting with calling convention version 9, function arguments that contain
 the platform index or the dimension variable values have a